mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 ## PWA benefits

 Using the languages of the web, we will create a fully functioning application that works both online and offline, both in the browsers and on the user's operating systems (OS).
-Like any regular website, CycleTracker can be hosted on and downloadable from a web server.
-All we need is a text editor: CycleTracker, like all PWAs, doesn't requie require any additional programming language knowledge, packaging, or proprietary SDK.
+Like any regular website, CycleTracker is hosted on and downloadable from a web server.
+All we need is a text editor: CycleTracker, like all PWAs, doesn't require any additional programming language knowledge, packaging, or proprietary SDK.
 CycleTracker, like any PWA, can be seamlessly installed on any operating system without the need of app stores (nor app store approval and fees).

-- Use open web technologies you already know
+- Use standard and open web technologies

   - : Historically, for an application to be installable on an OS, such as Windows, iOS, MacOS, Linux, and Android, the applications are developed in OS-supported programming languages, like C#, .Net, Objective C, Swift, Kotlin, Java, or Python.
-PWAs solve this problem: they use a single code base, written using regular open web technologies: HTML, CSS, and JavaScript.
+PWAs are based on a different model: they use a single code base, written using standard open web technologies that work across OS: HTML, CSS, and JavaScript.

 - No compiling required